Outspending/GenCore/README.md

-# MobCore
+# GenCore
-Generator Core for MobGens
+The best Generator solution for your Minecraft Server!